SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

   * in Normal behaviour: the robot get a random goal position within the map.
 This goal position is sent to the _move_base_ action server which moves the robot accordingly and waits until the position is reached.
   * in Sleep behaviour: in this state, the component moves the robot to a predefined _home position_, which is sent again as goal position to the server _move_base_.
 When the robot has reached it, the Motion component publishes a  message on the topic /at_home.
 This topic is subscribed by the Behaviour controller to have an update regarding the robot location.
   * in Play behaviour: if not there already, the robot should first move in from of the human, so that he can receive the next command.
 Once in front of him, the component publishes on the topic /at_human, which is subscribed by the component Human Simulator.
 The robot can then receive a command, which tells it which room it should move to.
 If the location is already known and contained in the known map of the apartment, then the robot can reach it.
 If not it should notify the Behaviour component by publishing on the topic /room_unkown.
 Once done so, the robot switches to Find behaviour.
 * **OpenCv Ball Tracking:** as in the previous lab, we implemented a component that makes use of the OpenCV library to detect the ball. [_OpenCV_](https://opencv.org/) is a library used for real-time computer vision.
 ROS can be interfaced to OpenCV by using [CvBridge](http://wiki.ros.org/cv_bridge) and [convert ROS images](cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython - ROS Wiki) into OpenCV images, or vice versa.
 This library is used to determine if the ball is contained within the robot camera range.
 This component subscribes to the robot camera topic given by _/robot/camera1/image_raw/compressed_.
 If the ball is detected while the robot is in Normal or Find state, it will switch respectively to the sub-state Normal Track or Find Track.
 Once in these substates, the OpenCV Tracking component publishes a velocity on the /cmd_vel topic.
 This is done because we want the robot to get as close as possible to the detected ball.
 Once it gets close, it alerts the Behaviour manager component by publishing on the topic /at_ball.
 If the robot was in the Normal Track substate it goes back to the Normal state.
 If instead, it was in the Find Track substate, it should check if the room in which it is currently located corresponds to the one given in the last user command.
 If so, it means that it has finally reached the desired goal room, it publishes a boolean message on the /at_room topic and it turns back to Play Behaviour.
 Otherwise it goes back to Find state.
 As opposed to the implementation in the previous version of the project, the robot should now be capable to distinguish the colour of the ball, which will be used to identify the room.
-Also
 * **Human Interface Simulator:** this component is used to simulate a human interacting with the robot.
 It can publish a message on the topic /start_play, which is subscribed by the Behaviour manager.
 This command is given at random time instantm and it gives the name of the room where the robot is supposed to move.